 What is Retail Fraud?

-While there are cases where someone intentionally steals from a store, the real story is often complex and overlooked.
+While there are cases where someone intentionally steals from a store, the real story is often complicated and overlooked.
 The most common shoplifting defendant is someone who did not need to steal anything, and the displacement of the item was inadvertent, accidental, or impulsive.
-In these cases, it is common to find that the person charged was under great stress or had a recent, pressure-filled life-event.
+In these cases, it is common to find that the person charged was under high stress or had a recent, pressure-filled life-event.
 A good person’s entire character should not be defined by one lapse in judgment.

 There are Three Degrees of Retail Fraud in Michigan